Updated May 31, 2023

 SELECT CustomerID, CustomerName, City FROM Customer ORDER BY CustomerName DESC;

-The difference can be viewed by using the DESC modifier with the ORDER BY clause to sort the contents in decreasing order arrangement.
+To observe the difference, you can utilize the DESC modifier with the ORDER BY clause, which sorts the contents in a descending order arrangement.
 For example, the CustomerName column in the query is specified with ORDER BY DESC.

 Example #2 – MySQL ORDER BY DESC using multiple table columns